AdobeDocs/analytics-platform.en/help/integrations/customer-ai.md

 ### Step 2: Set up a CJA connection to Customer AI datasets

 In CJA, you can now [create one or more connections](/help/connections/create-connection.md) to Experience Platform datasets that have been instrumented for Customer AI.
 Each prediction, such as "Likelihood to upgrade account", equates to one dataset.
-These datasets appears with the "Customer AI Scores" prefix, as shown here:
+These datasets appears with the "Customer AI Scores in EE Format – name_of_application" prefix.

+>[!IMPORTANT]
+>
+>Each Customer AI instance has two output datasets if the toggle is turned on to enable scores for CJA during the configuration in Step 1.
+One output dataset appears in Profile XDM format and one in Experience Event XDM format.

 ![CAI scores](assets/cai-scores.png)